The Early Days

 School life continues to embrace a broad spectrum of activities.
 Some of these are developments from previously mentioned activities whist others are new or may be one – off projects.

-Sport still plays a very important part in school life, with activities ranging from the traditional football and netball through to tag rugby, fencing and gymnastics.
-The school still participates annually in District Field and Track athletic competitions and had a very successful 2010-11 season.
+Sport still plays a very important part in school life, with activities ranging from the traditional football and netball through to tag rugby, and gymnastics.
+The school still participates annually in District Field and Track athletic competitions and has very successful seasons.
 Competition is year – round encompassing games, athletics, gymnastics, swimming and dance.

 Music continues to flourish with our choir regularly performing at concert and to residents in the local Care Homes and Sheltered Accommodation.